Gibbet Cross

 “You remember to lock your doors?” the cashier asked, a grey unremarkable man neither old nor young, pushing the card terminal through the slot, “Always best to lock your doors this time of night.”

-It was chilly but turning up the heating made no difference– as if it were a different sort of cold.
+It was chilly, but turning up the heating made no difference – as if it were a different sort of cold.

 I couldn’t see them, but they were there.

-Something that got in while I was paying for petrol.
+It had got in while I was paying for petrol.

 Why else had the passenger door been open?